C3orf62: Expression

-Post-transcriptional modifications
+Post-translational modifications

-C3orf62 possess two post-translational modifications, both are phosphorylation sites with locations at amino acid 210 and 224.
+C3orf62 possesses two post-translational modifications, both are phosphorylation sites with locations at amino acid 210 and 224.
 A natural variant is found at amino acid 110 (Glutamic acid (E)--> Lysine K).

 It appears as though C3orf62 may have a YinOYang site at residue 115, meaning that this Threonine residue is predicted to be O-GlycNAcylated as well as phosphorylated.
 This site may be reversibly and dynamically modified by O-GlcNAc or Phosphate groups at different times in the cell.

 Regulation of expression

 Thirteen promoters have been predicted for C3orf62.

 Transcript variants

 Transcription of C3orf62 produces 5 alternatively spliced variants and 1 unspliced form.
 Of the four splice variants, two of them are protein coding, one is nonsense meditated decay, and one is a retained intron.
 QIAGEN denotes the following as transcription factor binding sites in the C3orf62 promoter: TFCP2, Pax-6, p53, MyoD, YY1, Ik-2, AREB6, IRF-7A3.